In my hand I hold a dollar bill

 1. Shark Attack 2.
 Antichrist 3.
 Games Of Evil 4.
 Restless 5.
 Demon's Child 6.
 Avenger 7.
 Evil Is There 8.
 Marshall Law 9.
 Torero

 From today's perspective, Carrion's sound is like a perfect reminiscence from the past.
 With Evil Is There! these Swiss thrashers put out some very straightforward thrash metal that works on a certain basic level.
-Actually the band's sound reminds me of Darkness on their debut Death Squad, with riffs that give most tracks a fairly unique feel.
+Actually the band's sound tends to resemble Darkness on their debut Death Squad, with riffs that give most tracks a fairly unique feel.
 The music feels even simplistic at times, which may lessen some of its appeal in the long run, but on the other hand this kind of bare bones attack is rather effective in all its plainness.
 With such an old-fashioned feel, Evil Is There! is definitely a product of its time - only a few years later and it would have been practically impossible to release an album of this kind anymore.
-As of now, it makes a fair example of some of the most pure old school thrash metal from the eighties.
+As of now, it makes a fair example of some of the most pure old school thrash metal from the 1980s.

 CAUSTIC - Caustic